IuliiaSaveleva/ALFA/README.md

 --alfa_parameters_json="./Algorithm_parameters/ALFA/SSD_DeNet_0.015_single_cross_validation_parameters_2007.json"
 ```

-## Compute fps results and evaluate on PASCAL VOC 2007
+## Compute fps and evaluate on PASCAL VOC 2007

 Results on PASCAL VOC 2007 are not reproducible due to randomness of a cross-validation procedure.
 You can evaluate algorithms on PASCAL VOC 2007 and get results, that would be close to the results in paper.